 Whether you’re intense about your exercise or more relaxed, you should generally take it easy during your IVF cycles.
-We would recommend sticking to four hours or less of exercise a week.
+We would recommend sticking to 150 minutes of moderate exercise per week.
 While this might be challenging for those who love intense workouts, there is a correlation between increased physical activity and decreased rates of conception.
-Increased levels of exercise tend to tax the reproductive system and can potentially alter your normal hormone levels.
-This reduces the ability of the embryo to implant and could result in pregnancy loss.
+Intense levels of exercise can tax the reproductive system and potentially alter your normal hormone levels.

 - Walking – Walking for 30 minutes every day already has a plethora of benefits.
 Walking is a low impact activity that raises your heart rate and increases blood flow throughout the body and brain.
 This type of exercise will increase the number of endorphins and nutrients released into your body and will increase the amount of oxygen your body receives.
 However, you won’t stress or overwork your body with this activity.